fulvio999-new/uBuild/README.md

 # uBuild
-A simple read-only Jenkins monitor for phones/tablet Ubuntu Touch (UBports). with uBuild you can monitor/check jobs status of your favourite Jenkins.
+A simple read-only Jenkins monitor for Ubuntu Touch (UBports) phones/tablets.
+With uBuild you can monitor/check jobs status of your favourite Jenkins.

 Available on openstore at: https://open.uappexplorer.com/app/ubuild